canyie/pine/README.md

 About its working principle, you can refer to this Chinese [article](https://canyie.github.io/2020/04/27/dynamic-hooking-framework-on-art/).

 Note: For Android 6.0 devices with arm32/thumb-2 architectures, the arguments may be wrong; and for Android 9.0+, pine will disable the hidden api restriction policy.

+~~The name, Pine, represents a class of antipsychotic drugs represented by Quetiapine and Clozapine.
+It is also an acronym for "Pine Is Not Epic".~~

 ## Usage
 ### Basic Usage
 [![Download](https://img.shields.io/maven-central/v/top.canyie.pine/core.svg)](https://repo1.maven.org/maven2/top/canyie/pine/core/)